itayaharoni2/Playwright-Python/README.md

 - Since I was working with Python, the built-in test recording feature in VSCode didn’t work.
 Instead, I used the `playwright codegen` command directly from the terminal.
 Although the recorder was confusing at first, once I understood how it worked, it became a very helpful tool for generating test code quickly.

 - Test flakiness: Solved by relying on Playwright’s `expect()` assertions, which include automatic waiting for element states and prevent race conditions.

+- CI pipeline and cross-browser testing: setting up CI and cross-browser testing was more complex than expected.
+Installing Playwright dependencies on GitHub Actions runners failed multiple times due to missing packages.
+I also ran into issues with Playwright’s browser installation and conflicting test configurations when trying to parametrize for all browsers.
+The final solution was to run tests only on Chromium in CI for stability, and run cross-browser tests manually when needed.
+This kept the pipeline reliable while still allowing cross-browser testing locally.